codingwatching/Unity-UiService/README.md

 ### Editor Windows

-The package includes powerful editor windows for managing and monitoring your UI system:
+The package includes three powerful editor windows for managing, monitoring, and debugging your UI system:

-#### Analytics Window
+#### 1. Analytics Window

 Monitor UI performance metrics and events in real-time during play mode.